apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ### Revoker User Privilege

-After granting user privileges, we could use `REVOKE USER <userName> PRIVILEGES <privileges> ON <nodeName>` to revoke the granted user privileges.
+After granting user privileges, we could use `REVOKE USER <userName> PRIVILEGES <privileges> ON <nodeName>` to revoke the granted user privileges(ps: revoke create user does not need path).
 For example, use root user to revoke the privilege of ln_write_user and sgcc_write_user:

 ```
 REVOKE USER `ln_write_user` PRIVILEGES INSERT_TIMESERIES on root.ln.**
 REVOKE USER `sgcc_write_user` PRIVILEGES INSERT_TIMESERIES on root.sgcc.**
+REVOKE USER `ln_write_user` PRIVILEGES CREATE_USER
 ```

 The execution result is as follows: